NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-one-for-all.md

 ---
 heading: Chapter Sixteen
 title: Bitcoin Is One for All
-subheading: (Originally published on 27 August 2020)
+subheading: Originally published<br />on 27 August 2020
 ---

 ## Non-­Political Solutions